-If you've ever been confused whether it's spelled disk or disc, you are not alone.
+If you've ever been confused by whether it's spelled disk or disc, you're not alone.
 "Disk" is from the Greek diskos and "disc" is from the Latin discus, so go with whichever language you like better.
-The Greek or Latin to English lesson being over, let's toss around a few disks and see what we volumes we get.
+The Greek or Latin to English lesson being over, let's toss around a few disks and see what volumes we get.

-We are going to begin with a solid of revolution, and we can slice it perpendicular to the axis of rotation.
-We get slices that look like disks or washers.
-If there's no hole in the middle of the slice, we call the slice a disk because it resembles a frisbee disk.
+We're going to begin with a solid of revolution.
+We can slice it perpendicularly to the axis of rotation to get slices that look like disks or washers.
+If there's no hole in the middle of the slice, we call the slice a disk because it resembles a frisbee.

 If there's a hole in the middle of the slice, we call the slice a washer because it looks like a washer used with a nut and bolt.

 Here's a video that shows a solid of revolution with a washer-shaped slice taken out.

 We make a disk by beginning with a region that touches the axis of rotation then slicing along the whole length of the solid.
 There won't be any holes in the middle of the solid, so all the slices will look like frisbees.
 Heads up!